Health Law Courses

 Food and Drug Law and Policy

 This course explores legal and policy issues in the federal regulation of foods, drugs, medical devices, and other products coming within the jurisdiction of the FDA.
 It will examine substantive standards applicable to these products and procedural issues in the enforcement of these standards.
 It will also address the tension between state and federal regulation in this area, constitutional constraints on such regulation, the conflict between state tort law and federal regulation, and a variety of other issues relating to the development and marketing of regulated products.
-The student's grade is based on class participation and an in-class final examination or major paper of 20-25 pages.
+The student's grade is based on class participation and a final in-class examination or major paper.

 - Spring 2018, Jack Bierig

 Spring 2020, Omri Ben-Shahar and Emilie Aguirre